MCUdude/MegaCoreX/README.md

 ## Programming
 ### Using a UPDI programmer
-Programming must be done with a UPDI compatible programmer, such as the [microUPDI](https://github.com/MCUdude/microUPDI), [JTAG2UPDI](https://github.com/ElTangas/jtag2updi) or an official Atmel/Microchip UPDI compatible programmer.
+Programming must be done with a UPDI compatible programmer, such as the [microUPDI](https://github.com/MCUdude/microUPDI), [JTAG2UPDI](https://github.com/ElTangas/jtag2updi) SerialUPDI or an official Atmel/Microchip UPDI compatible programmer.

-Unlike the Arduino UNO WiFi Rev2 boards package MegaCoreX does not auto-detect the programmer you're using.
+Unlike the *Arduino megaAVR boards* package, MegaCoreX does not auto-detect the programmer you're using.
 You'll have to select the correct programmer in the *Programmers*.
 If you're using an Arduino Uno Wifi Rev2 board, a Curiosity Nano or an Xplained Pro board you'll have to choose mEDBG, nEDBG or EDBG.

+#### SerialUPDI
+SerialUPDI is a programmer that utilize a simple serial connection.
+It uses a USB serial adapter which can be turned into a UPDI programmer by adding a few passive components.
+You can read more about the details on how the SerualUPDI works [here](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md).

 ### Using a bootloader
 Programming can also be done using the [Optiboot bootloader](https://github.com/optiboot/Optiboot).
 It is available for all megaAVR-0 chips and can be used with all hardware serial ports including alternative pin positions.
 Simply select what UART number to use, default/alternative pin position and click "Burn bootloader".
 The bootloader will flash an LED connected to PA7 (digital pin 7 on most pinouts) twice when a hardware reset occurs.
 The upload speed is 115200 baud.
 Note that that the reset pin cannot be used as a GPIO when using a bootloader.
 It doesn't matter if you have set the reset pin as GPIO in the tools menu or not; the bootloader option will override this setting.